 At UNC Greensboro, Kelly was named the 1997 Big South Conference Coach of the Year after the team won two tournaments.
 She coached UNCG’s Becky Morgan to five individual tournament titles and second-team All-America standing on the year and, under Kelly’s tutelage, Morgan finished 10th individually at the 1997 NCAA Championships and also earned GTE Academic All-America honors.
-Morgan is now in her fifth year as an LPGA and European tour member.
+Morgan is now in her 13th year as an LPGA and European tour member.

-Last season, the Buffs won three tournaments while playing the toughest slate in program history with all 12 events having a top 50 rank for strength of competition from Golfweek, with most earning a top 30 nod.
+In 2012, the Buffs won three tournaments while playing the toughest slate in program history with all 12 events having a top 50 rank for strength of competition from Golfweek, with most earning a top 30 nod.

 CU hosted the NCAA Regionals at Colorado National Golf Club and earned a trip to its own site after breaking into the top 10 for the first time in program history.
 CU was the No. 4 seed and looking to advance to the finals for the first time (eight teams from each site go).
 The Buffs struggled the first two days, but then put together one of the best team rounds in CU history, collectively shooting a 9-under par to jump from ninth to fourth the final day and advance.

-The program has seen individual players excel both on the course and in the class room.
+The program has seen individual players excel both on the course and in the classroom.